 Typically, self-organisation (SO) is defined as the evolution of a system into an organised form in the absence of external pressures.
 SO within a system brings about several attractive properties, in particular, robustness, adaptability and scalability.
 In the face of perturbations caused by adverse external factors or internal component failures, a robust self-organising system continues to function.
 Moreover, an adaptive system may re-configure when required, degrading in performance “gracefully” rather than catastrophically.
 In certain circumstances, a system may need to be extended with new components and/or new connections among existing modules — without SO such scaling must be preoptimised in advance, overloading the traditional design process.

-Recent GSO trends are discussed in
+Recent GSO trends are discussed in several publications.

 An e-mail list discussing topics and announcing news in GSO:

 - To join please please send an email

 - The e-mail address for the list itself is idso-csiro at lists.csiro.au